 If you are a relevant employer, you will need to determine if you are reporting as an individual entity or as part of a corporate structure.

-If your organisation is a relevant employer and a standalone entity (that is, with no parent entity in Australia or overseas, and/or no subsidiaries in Australia), it is required to submit one report using an AUSkey linked to the ABN of the organisation.
+- Standalone entity – If you are a relevant employer and do not have a parent entity or an Australian based subsidiary you are required to submit one report using an AUSkey linked to the ABN of the organisation.